A Forward Backward Greedy approach for Sparse Multiscale Learning: Results

 Fig. \ref{Pic3} shows the same analysis for TF3 and TF4.
 Here again it should be noted that we can choose any small scale as long as the testing MSE is acceptable with respect to our application.
 With convergence scale ($\omega$) as 11 and 12 respectively for TF3 and TF4, we get a data reduction of $62\%(1 - 953/2500)$ and $80\% (1-1101/5336)$ respectively.
 This higher level of data reduction for TF3 and TF4, show the increased efficiency of the algorithm to produce better sparse representations (due to more redundancy depending on the sampling design) for multivariate datasets.

 Next we move onto analyzing the behavior of the tolerance parameter $\epsilon_s$ with increasing scales.
 As mentioned in Proposition \ref{epsilonrate}, $\epsilon_s$ increases monotonically with s.
-This helps to avoid algorithmic stalling at higher scales where it is easy to find sufficiently independent functions (due to narrower support of the basis), however, it doesn't lead to any considerable improvement in the approximation.
+This helps to avoid algorithmic stalling at higher scales where it is easy to find sufficiently independent functions (due to narrower support of the basis), giving no considerable improvement in the approximation.
 From Proposition \ref{epsilonrate}, we get